SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Text overflowing a block container in inline base direction can be made to show an ellipsis by using text-overflow: ellipsis.

-display may also take a value of type <display-box>, which controls whether an element generates boxes at all. display-box ::= contents|none contents|The element itself does not generate any boxes, but its children and pseudo-elements still generate boxes and text runs as normal. none|this element and any of its descendants do not generate boxes or text runs
+display may also take a value of type ‹display-box›, which controls whether an element generates boxes at all. display-box ::= contents|none contents|The element itself does not generate any boxes, but its children and pseudo-elements still generate boxes and text runs as normal. none|this element and any of its descendants do not generate boxes or text runs